 The AWS CloudFormation templates for this Quick Start include configuration parameters that you can customize.
 Some of these settings, such as instance type, will affect the cost of deployment.
 For cost estimates, see the pricing pages for each AWS service you will be using.
 Prices are subject to change.

 The Quick Start requires SAS software licenses, as detailed in step 2.
 Your SAS account team and the SAS Enterprise Excellence Center can advise on the appropriate software licensing and sizing to meet your workload and performance needs.
-If you do not have an assigned SAS account team, contact us at A3@CoreCompete.com.
+If you do not have an assigned SAS account team, contact us at support@sas.com.

 If you choose Lustre for the storage stack, the Quick Start will require a subscription to the Amazon Machine Image (AMI) for DDN Cloud Edition for Lustre, which is available from AWS Marketplace, and additional pricing, terms, and conditions may apply.
 We’ve provided subscription instructions in step 3 of the deployment steps.